hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 <img src="../img/gene_filtering.png" width="600">

-**DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.**  Filtering is a necessary step, even if you are using limma-voom and/or edgeR's quasi-likelihood methods.
-Be sure to follow pre-filtering steps when using these tools, as outlined in their user guides found on Bioconductor as they generally perform much better.
+**Some statistical tools, e.g. DESeq2, used for identifying differentially expressed genes will perform this filtering by default; however other tools, e.g. EdgeR, will not.**

 ## Count modeling and statistical analysis